Prithvi-EO-2.0: A Versatile Multi-Temporal Foundation Model for Earth Observation Applications: Methods

 The dataset preparation process involves meticulous filtering and quality checks.
 HLS data are pre-selected based on a 25\% maximum cloud threshold and 75\% minimum spatial coverage threshold, with further filtering to remove scenes with $>$2\% snow cover and $>$5\% cloud cover.
 HLS reflectance values are scaled accordingly.
 MERRA-2 data are aggregated as daily mean values for each flux site.
-Instances with GPP values $\leq -0.1 gCm^{-2}s^{-1}$, indicative of poor data, are removed.
-Corresponding HLS and MERRA-2 inputs for each GPP record are matched, and additional filters exclude data with Enhanced Vegetation Index (EVI) values $\leq -0.1$, which signal snow or cloud contamination.
-EVI values are computed as spatial averages over the HLS chips.
+Instances with GPP values $\leq -\text{0.1 gCm}^{-\text{2}}\text{s}^{-\text{1}}$, indicative of poor data, are removed.
+Corresponding HLS and MERRA-2 inputs for each GPP record are matched, and additional filters exclude data with spatial mean Enhanced Vegetation Index (EVI) values $\leq -\text{0.1}$ across images, which signal snow or cloud contamination.
 This dataset provides a high-quality, integrated framework of remote sensing and ground observations for studying GPP dynamics under diverse environmental conditions.